aiidateam/aiida-tutorials/docs/pages/2020_Oxford/index.rst

 held on March 25-27, 2020 in Oxford (UK).

-AiiDA hands-on materials
+AiiDA-Wannier90 hands-on
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Demo
 ----

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 6
    :numbered:

    ./sections/setup
    ./sections/first_taste
+   ./sections/automated_wannierisation

 In-depth tutorial
 -----------------
 In this tutorial, no in-depth tutorial has been presented.